vulpemventures/docs.vulpem.com/docs/marina/api.md

 ```typescript
 marina.importTemplate(template: { type: string; template: any }, changeTemplate: { type: string; template: any }): Promise<void>;
 ```
-Set up the script template of the current selected account.
+Configure the script template of the current selected account.
+The script template is used to generate the script of the account's addresses.
 If `changeTemplate` is undefined, `template` will be used as external and internal script generator.

 ### isEnabled